ffund/run-my-experiment-on-geni-blog/2021-04-13-multicast-routing-with-pim.md

 exit
 ```

-This will turn on PIM-SM, and set the RP address for all multicast groups as 10.10.1.100.
+This will turn on PIM-SM (sparse mode), and set the RP address for all multicast groups as 10.10.1.100.
 (This is the IP address of the rp node.)
 Run

 ```
 show ip pim rp-info
 ```

 and verify the rendezvous point information.

 We also configure the router so that the distribution tree will remain on the shared tree rather than switching to a source tree (this is the `spt-switchover` setting).

 Next, we will configure the two core routers, cr1 and cr2.
 On these routers, we will turn on PIM-SM  and set the RP address for all multicast groups to 10.10.1.100, as with the RP.
 However, this router has several network interfaces, so we will need to repeat these steps for each interface.